meta-llama/llama-stack/llama_stack/templates/llamacpp/doc_template.md

 # Llama Stack with llama.cpp

-This template shows you how to run Llama Stack with [llama.cpp](https://github.com/ggerganov/llama.cpp) as the inference provider.
+This template demonstrates how to utilize Llama Stack with [llama.cpp](https://github.com/ggerganov/llama.cpp) as the inference provider. \n
+Previously, the use of quantized models with Llama Stack was restricted, but now it is fully supported through llama.cpp. \n You can employ any .gguf models available on [Hugging Face](https://huggingface.co/models) with this template.

 ## Prerequisites